Mic Murphy: Career

 Murphy was born in Raleigh, North Carolina, but he moved to Queens, New York at an early age.
 As a young musician, he was an early advocate of MIDI music technology.
 Murphy was road manager for the band Kleeer in the early 1980s, and through them he met his future System bandmate, David Frank.
 The two joined forces and made an immediate impact with their first album as the System.
 The single "You Are in My System," helped to usher in a new era of electronically based pop music.
-Several years later, the group scored its major breakthrough with "Don't Disturb this Groove."
+In 1987, the group scored its major breakthrough with "Don't Disturb this Groove."

 Solo career and beyond

-After The System went on hiatus at the end of the 1980s, Murphy briefly pursued a solo career.
+After The System was disbanded in 1989, Murphy briefly pursued a solo career.
 In 1991, he released his debut solo album, Touch, which featured a minor R&B hit, "Fit to Be Tied."
 His 2004 remix with writing partner Tim K (of Lucy Woodward's "Blindsided"), reached #1 on the Billboard Club Play Chart.
 He was a featured vocalist on Home & Garden's 2007 album Domesticated, which was released on Om Records and produced by Tim K and Timothy Shumaker.